Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: System Architecture

 \begin{itemize} \item \textbf{Temporal Dimension:} Verifying consistency and update rhythm of memory sequences; \item \textbf{Factual Dimension:} Validating factual completeness and support strength between knowledge items; \item \textbf{Logical Dimension:} Analyzing rationality of causal chains and connection strength of graph paths. \end{itemize}

-Meanwhile, Memory Bear introduces an independent forgetting engine, aiming to simulate the brain's selective deletion capability for low-value information.
-The engine's design theory combines the Ebbinghaus Forgetting Curve with ACT-R's activation decay mechanism: the system maintains a continuously computable ``activation value" for each memory item, which changes dynamically with time, invocation frequency, and contextual relevance.
+In parallel,the forgetting engine simulates selective memory pruning to maintain efficiency and relevance.
+Its design integrates the Ebbinghaus Forgetting Curve with ACT-R's activation decay mechanism: the system maintains a continuously computable ``activation value" for each memory item, which changes dynamically with time, invocation frequency, and contextual relevance.
 Once a memory's activation value falls below the threshold, the system triggers strategies such as soft deletion, edge weakening, or compressed storage to maintain high efficiency and relevance of the long-term memory repository.

-Overall, Memory Bear's orchestration layer, through the trinity mechanism of dynamic activation, intelligent reflection, and controlled forgetting, not only enhances the system's response capability to complex contexts but also endows it with ``memory self-regulation" capability.
-This capability is the foundation for achieving AI's transition from static memory systems to continuous learning and cognitive growth.
+Collectively, through the coordinated mechanism of dynamic activation, intelligent reflection, and controlled forgetting, the orchestration layer enables not only enhances the system's capability to response complex contexts but also enables adaptive memory self-regulation.
+This capability is the foundation for achieving AI's transition from static memory systems to continuous learning and cognitive evolution.